PlexDevelopment/Website/docs/indefinitebans.md

 ---

 # Indefinite Bans

-Similar to TotalFreedomMod, Plex has indefinite bans.
+Plex has an indefinite ban system.
 Indefinite bans are reserved for players who should not automatically be unbanned.
 Anyone who has access to the `indefbans.yml` file can add indefinite bans.
 If you are using Redis, all indefinite bans will be uploaded to Redis on startup.
 From that point on, indefinite bans will be fetched from Redis instead of the `indefbans.yml` file. **Redis is NOT required to use indefinite bans.** If you do not use Redis, Plex will fetch indefinite bans from the `indefbans.yml` file.
 No matter which medium you use, you will always add new entries to the `indefbans.yml` file.
 Note that there is no in-game command for adding or removing indefinite bans.

 ## Default file

 ```yaml title=/plugins/Plex/indefbans.yml
 # Plex Indefinite Bans File
 # Players with their UUID / IP / Usernames in here will be indefinitely banned until removed